 - Spinal decompression

 We understand that one of the most stressful parts of dealing with the aftermath of a car accident is the financial and legal aspect of the car accident injuries.
 At Arizona Pain, we work with victims’ attorneys and insurance companies to make receiving treatment as hassle-free as possible.
-In addition, we provide open MRI services on a lien basis and are able to use the medical lien process to work with those victims who do not have insurance or are otherwise struggling to find ways to pay for evaluation and treatment of their car accident injuries.

 Our goal is to get our patients back to the pain-free life they had before their car accident.
 We have multiple convenient locations across Arizona.